Developing a Multilingual Dataset and Evaluation Metrics for Code-Switching: A Focus on Hong Kong's Polylingual Dynamics: EXPERIMENTS AND RESULTS

-Simultaneously, we conducted tests on the MCE dataset.
-To better analyze the differences between different models, we selected a relatively simple sentence from the test set.
+\begin{CJK}{UTF8}{bsmi} Table \ref{test result} presents a comparison of recognition results between the fine-tuned Whisper-MCE-small, the pre-fine-tuned Whisper-Large-V2 and Whisper-small.
 The content of the sentence consisted of loanwords in Cantonese and their corresponding English words.
-Loanwords in Cantonese are phonetically borrowed from English, such as the pronunciation of 'tips' in English being very close to the Cantonese word "貼士."
-However, Whisper-small misrecognized the Cantonese word "貼士" as the English word "Tipsy," and similar pronunciation errors occurred for other loanwords.
-Whisper-Large-V2 could grasp the general meaning of the sentence and provide a translation, but due to the majority of Cantonese annotations in the training dataset using simplified characters, it couldn't output correct results and struggled with recognizing some connected words.
-In contrast, the fine-tuned Whisper-MCE-small learned the Cantonese annotations in the dataset and accurately recognized the pronunciation of Cantonese loanwords and their English counterparts.Appendix contains more test results.
-The experiments above highlight the importance of high-quality datasets for the accuracy of speech recognition. \end{CJK}
+Loanwords in Cantonese are phonetically borrowed from English, such as the pronunciation of 'tips' in English being very close to the Cantonese word '貼士'.
+However, Whisper-small misrecognized the Cantonese word '貼士' as the English word 'Tipsy', and similar pronunciation errors occurred for other loanwords. \end{CJK}